The Pokémon Company is working with Tencent to create a new Pokémon game for the series’ 25th anniversary!

-Pokémon do start each match at level 1, but can level up and even evolve by using Aoes energy.
-Players can also anticipate that the different stadiums they fight in will have different layouts and sometimes even modifications to the game’s rules.
+Pokémon start each match at level 1 but can level up and even evolve by using Aoes energy.
+Players can also anticipate that the different stadiums they fight in will have different layouts and sometimes even modify the game’s rules.

 Which Pokémon are in Pokémon Unite?

 When it comes to Pokémon players can directly control, Pokémon Unite will have 19 playable ones at launch.
 These are all split into five different classes: Attacker, Defender, Speedster, All-Rounder, and Supporter.
 Some are also more difficult to use than others, with difficulty levels ranging from novice to expert.

 The following 19 Pokémon are confirmed for Pokémon Unite:

 We can also expect the pre-evolutions and evolutions of these Pokémon.
 As such, you might see Pichu, Raichu, Charmander, Charmeleon, Munchlax, Dwebble, Froakie, Frogadier, Gossifluer, Fletchling, Fletchinder, Riolu, Bulbasaur, Ivysaur, Mime Jr., Slowpoke, Machop, Machoke, Igglybuff, Jigglypuff, Alolan Vulpix, Gastly, Haunter, Gible, Gabite, Scorbunny, and Raboot during a match.

 Inverse has also spotted Blastoise, Stuffle, Aipom, Clefable, Toxicroak, Rotom, and Altaria in promotional materials.
 It’s possible that some of these are just wild Pokémon or might be added to the game’s rost post-launch.